 Not strictly a coffee machine in its own right, the Nespresso Barista is an add-on for all types of espresso machines, not just Nespresso ones.
 Use the touch-screen interface to select a recipe, add the ingredients, which mostly include a shot of espresso, and off you go.

-The Barista then makes everything automatically for you, including delicous cold Iced Nitro espresso drinks, hot chocolate and even frothed milk.
+The Barista then makes everything automatically for you, including delicious cold Iced Nitro espresso drinks, hot chocolate and even frothed milk.
 If you’re a little more adventurous, this is a great way to make some stunning drinks.

 Read our full Nespresso Barista review